CAN Capital Review

 Read on for the details, or check out our list of the best alternatives to merchant cash advances.

-These are the minimum requirements to get short term financing or a term loan from CAN Capital:
+These are the minimum requirements to get funding from CAN Capital:

 Terms and Fees

-These are the terms and fees for short term financing:
+These are the terms and fees for CAN Capital: